-Together with the evidence in Table 2, the left panel of Fig. 4 suggests that consumer service workers in big cities saw a larger negative demand shock than their small city counterparts.
-The fact that the average SSS workers saw the same decline in hours in both types of cities suggests that they were subject to a similar economic shock regardless of their location of work.
-While Fig. 4 does not establish a causal relationship, it supports our narrative.
+Together with the evidence in Table 2, the left panel of Figure 4 suggests that consumer service workers in big cities see a larger demand shock than their small city counterparts.
+The fact that the average SSS workers sees the same decline in hours in both types of cities suggests that their economic shock was similar across cities.
+While Figure 4 does not establish a causal relationship, it supports our narrative.

-The right panel of Fig. 4 provides further evidence that the difference between non-SSS workers' economic outcomes in big and small cities is related to differences in the decline of consumer services demand between big and small cities.
+The right panel of Figure 4 provides further evidence that the difference between non-SSS workers' economic outcomes in big and small cities is related to differences in the decline of consumer service demand between big and small cities.
 The figure shows the time series of expenditure on consumer services and visits ("foot traffic") to consumer service establishments.
-Both time series show a steep decline between March and April, with a slower recovery in big cities.
-The two time series follow those for non-SSS workers' losses in weekly hours remarkably well.
-Alongside the evidence in Table 2 this suggests that demand for consumer services declined more in big cities as the SSS workers that account for a large part of local consumption started to work from elsewhere.
+Both time series show a steep decline between March and April, abut a slower recovery in big cities.
+The two time series follow those for non-SSS losses in weekly hours remarkably well.
+Alongside the evidence in Table 2 this suggests that demand for consumer services declined more in big cities as the SSS workers that account for a large part of local consumption changed their consumption habits, or worked from elsewhere.

-The CPS data also reveals that by January 2021, non-SSS workers in high-density commuting zones accounted for almost 60% of all hours lost in the US economy in that month relative to the previous year.
-At the same time these workers accounted for only around 41.1% of all US workers, and 49.4% of non-SSS workers.
+The CPS data also reveals that by January 2021, non-SSS workers in the densest commuting zones accounted for almost 60% of all hours lost in the US economy in that month relative to the previous year.
+At the same time these workers accounted for only around 41.1% of all US workers, and 49.41% of non-SSS workers.
 In other words, non-SSS workers in high-density commuting zones have borne a disproportionate share of the pandemic's economic fallout.